 After the three-way breakup of United Technologies is complete, its merger with Raytheon is expected to close by first-half 2020 and qualify as a tax-free reorganization for U.S. federal income tax purposes.

-Raytheon-United Technologies Merger Would Create $74-Billion Company
+Raytheon-United Technologies Merger Would Create $74-Billion Giant

 The timing for the decoupling of Otis and Carrier is not expected to be affected by the proposed merger between United Technologies and Raytheon.

-Raytheon-United Technologies Merger Proposal Receives Mixed Reviews
+Raytheon-United Technologies Merger Proposal Gains Mixed Reviews

-“We loved RTN as a standalone company, so seeing management settle for a slightly nebulous deal is a bit of a letdown,” said Hilary Kramer, a Wall Street money manager who leads the Value Authority, GameChangers, Turbo Trader, High Octane Trader and Inner Circle advisory services for individual investors.
+“We loved RTN as a stand-alone company, so seeing management settle for a slightly nebulous deal is a bit of a letdown,” said Hilary Kramer, a Wall Street money manager who leads the Value Authority, GameChangers, Turbo Trader, High Octane Trader and Inner Circle advisory services for individual investors.

 Third Point, a New-York-based hedge fund led by its founder and Chief Executive Officer Dan Loeb, is opposing the deal due to concerns it undervalues United Technologies.
 As a holder of 0.8% of United Technologies shares, according to the hedge fund’s most recent quarterly regulatory filing, Third Point seemed positioned to reap the benefits of billionaire Loeb’s May 2018 call for the aerospace company to sell the Otis and Carrier businesses to unlock an estimated $20 billion in value.